ddh0/easy-llama/README.md

 This project is currently unfinished and under active development.

+This documentation is out of date, and it will be updated soon.

 COMING SOON: You can install easy-llama with pip:
 ```
 pip install easy-llama